Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Applications

-of objects in $\Dlis(\Bun_{G},\Lambda)$. \end{proposition} \begin{remark}{ } Note that if we want this to hold for all $b \in B(G)_{\mathrm{un}}$ and $w \in W_{b}$ this is equivalent to assuming that the mod $\ell$-reduction of $\phi_{T}$ is generic, since $W_{G}$ acts transitively on the $\Gamma$-orbits of roots. \end{remark} \begin{remark} If $b$ is basic then this precisely says that the sheaf defined by $\rho_{b,w}$ is inert in the sense of \cite[Definition~2.19]{Han1}.
-In particular, this Proposition, in conjunction with \cite[Theorem~2.22]{Han1} and Lemma \ref{regmonodromy}, seems to suggest that inert sheaves should correspond precisely to the representations whose (non semi-simplified) $L$-parameter should have non-trivial monodromy.
-For example, if one takes the constant sheaf on $\Bun_{G}^{\mathbf{1}}$ and considers $j_{\mathbf{1}!}(\Lambda)$ then we have that $\mathbb{D}_{\Bun_{G}}(j_{\mathbf{1}!}(\Lambda)) \simeq j_{\mathbf{1}*}(\Lambda) \simeq \Lambda$ which is not isomorphic to $j_{!}(\Lambda)$.
-Similarly, we see that the $L$-parameter attached to the trivial representation has monodromy. \end{remark} Now consider $\mu$ a geometric dominant cocharacter of $G$ with reflex field $E$ and an element $b \in B(G,\mu)$.
-Applying $j_{\mathbf{1}}^{*}T_{\mu}(-)$ to both sides of the previous isomorphism, we conclude, using Lemma \ref{shimhecke}, an isomorphism:
+of objects in $\Dlis(\Bun_{G},\Lambda)$. \end{proposition} \begin{remark} If $b$ is basic then this precisely says that the sheaf defined by $\rho_{b,w}$ is inert in the sense of \cite[Definition~2.19]{Han1}.
+In particular, this Proposition, in conjunction with \cite[Theorem~2.22]{Han1} and Lemma \ref{regmonodromy}, seems to suggest that inert sheaves should correspond precisely to the representations whose semi-simplified $L$-parameter comes from the semi-simplification of a parameter with non-trivial monodromy.
+For example, if one takes the constant sheaf on $\Bun_{G}^{\mathbf{1}}$ and considers $j_{\mathbf{1}!}(\Lambda)$ then we have that $\mathbb{D}_{\Bun_{G}}(j_{\mathbf{1}!}(\Lambda)) \simeq j_{\mathbf{1}*}(\Lambda)$ which one can check is not isomorphic to $j_{!}(\Lambda)$ (See the proof of \cite[Proposition~3.16]{GH}).
+Similarly, we see that the $L$-parameter attached to the trivial representation comes from the semi-simplification of a parameter with non-trivial monodromy (the Steinberg parameter). \end{remark} Now consider $\mu$ a geometric dominant cocharacter of $G$ with reflex field $E$ and an element $b \in B(G,\mu)$.
+Applying $j_{\mathbf{1}}^{*}T_{\mu}(-)$ to both sides of the previous isomorphism, we conclude, using Proposition \ref{prop: unramifiedcomparison}, an isomorphism